ReconInfoSec/graylog2thehive/README.md

 Create alerts in [The Hive](https://github.com/TheHive-Project/TheHive) from your [Graylog](https://github.com/Graylog2/graylog2-server/) alerts, to be turned into Hive cases.

-Simple Python flask app that runs as a web server, and accepts POST requests from your Graylog `HTTP Alarm Callback` notifications.
+Simple Python flask app that runs as a web server, and accepts POST requests from your Graylog notifications.

 ```
 git clone https://github.com/ReconInfoSec/graylog2thehive.git /opt/graylog2thehive